Insights in your inbox

 What is a stay-quitter?

-In short, Stay quitting is an age-old behavior of employees who have had enough but are still working for you likely for the paycheck.
+In short, stay-quitting is an age-old behavior of employees who have had enough but are still working for you likely for the paycheck.
 They get their work done. usually nothing more, nothing less.
 They will do just enough to keep their job but nothing more than required because they have mentally checked out.
-Stay quitters are the folks who feel undervalued, underappreciated and disempowered.
+Stay-quitters are the folks who feel undervalued, underappreciated and disempowered.
 They started off as a great employee, but something happened!
 These people can sometimes show up as aloof or have an attitude.
 Maybe they are quiet and keep to themselves, eat lunch by themselves, or claim to always be too busy with work.
 They disengage with the team and company events.

 How does stay-quitting happen?

 In business, this could be several things such as a cumbersome process.
 Don’t roll your eyes yet; when it takes someone 4x longer to accomplish a task that should take no time at all, it will begin to stir up negative emotions.
 This is not a touchy-feely, let’s talk about emotions.
 This is something that happens internally in their minds and shows up externally as annoyed, frustrated, exhausted, or overworked.
-It could be an employee who finishes a task and has to wait all the time for the approval to continue on with their work.
+It could be an employee who finishes a task and has to wait all the time for approval to continue on with their work.
 When you ask for approvals all the time, it can come off as you don’t trust them to do their job, especially when approval is required for every single thing and that isn’t necessary.

-They’ve just begun stay-quitting. .
+They’ve just begun stay-quitting.
 A few things can happen from this point.
 They stay out of necessity and download something off the internet like an app to help speed things up at work while they update their resume.

 Some other drivers…